Planning Survey And Evaluation Question And Answers

 • The data is analyzed manually or mechanically

-• Tabulation & graphical presentation is done for an easy conclusion
+• Tabulation and graphical presentation are done for an easy conclusion

 • Drawing the conclusion